 Your truck accident lawyer should be able to identify the negligent party or parties quickly so that you can begin the process of filing your claim.

-Some of the most common reasons truck drivers or their employers in truck accidents cause traffic accidents include:
+Some of the most common reasons truck drivers or their employers in truck accidents cause traffic accidents to include:

 - Driver fatigue